cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 Hang tight while we grab the latest from your chart repositories...
 ...Skip local chart repository
-...Successfully got an update from the "stable" chart repository ...Successfully got an update from the "stable" chart repository ...Successfully got an update from the "coreos" chart repository Update Complete. ⎈ Happy Helming!⎈
+...Successfully got an update from the "stable" chart repository ...Successfully got an update from the "ingress-nginx" chart repository ...Successfully got an update from the "coreos" chart repository Update Complete. ⎈ Happy Helming!⎈
 ```